kean/NukeUI/README.md

     .onCompletion { ... }
 ```

-And if some API isn't exposed yet, you can always access the underlying `LazyImageView` instance.
+And if some API isn't exposed yet, you can always access the underlying `ImageView` instance.

 ```swift
 LazyImage(source: "https://example.com/image.jpeg")